Ça plane pour moi

 "Ça plane pour moi" (/fr/) is a 1977 song by Belgian musician Plastic Bertrand.
-The music is also used in the 1977 song "Jet Boy, Jet Girl" by Elton Motello.
+The backing music track was first used in the 1977 song "Jet Boy, Jet Girl" by Elton Motello.
+The four-tone hook is in the style of Beach Boys or Four Seasons.

 The song has been covered by many artists, though the original recording was the most successful, reaching No. 8 on the UK Singles Chart in mid-1978.
 While mainly regarded as a punk rock song, "Ça plane pour moi" has also been described as new wave and as a parody or pastiche of punk rock.
 The title is a French idiom that is best translated as "this works for me" (literally: "it is gliding for me").

 Controversy surrounding the vocals

 Producer Lou Deprijck always maintained that he performed the vocals on the original recording, and the question remains controversial.
 In 2006 the Brussels court of appeal, upholding the decision of a lower court, found that Bertrand was the sole interpreter of the song.
 In 2010 an expert opinion produced for another case suggested the 1977 vocalist had a Picard accent, like Deprijck's.
 This did not, however, alter the 2006 ruling, and media statements by Deprijck to the effect that his claim to be the singer had been "recognised by the justice system" were ill-founded.
 (All of the proceedings between 2006 and 2010 arose from disputes between the record company AMC, which owned the catalogue of Plastic Bertrand's Belgian label RKM, and Deprijck, whom it believed to be making inappropriate use of the material.
 Deprijck never took the question of who sang what to court himself.)

 In an interview prompted by the 2010 episode, Bertrand appeared to admit that he was not the vocalist, but in a follow-up interview the next day he denied this, saying he was being ironic and had been trapped, and threatening legal action.
 This echoed a similar incident in the 1990s when Bertrand seemed to tell journalist Gilles Verlant that he was not the singer before quickly retracting.
 Since 2010, Bertrand has consistently said that he is the performer on the original recording, and this remains the position in law.

 Deprijck later recorded a version of the song under his own name and claimed that scientific analysis proved his version and the original version were sung by the same voice.